-An annual wellness exam or visit is an integral part of preventative care.
-These annual visits with your primary care provider allow for an annual health assessment to make sure you are in good health and catch any issues that may come about.
+Undergoing an annual wellness exam or visit is a vital component of preventative care.
+These regular visits with your primary care provider offer an opportunity for an annual health assessment to ensure your well-being and promptly address any potential issues that may arise.
+Prioritizing these visits allows you to proactively safeguard your health and maintain optimal wellness.

 These visits do not always include a physical exam, but may include: